May 12, 2025

 BSN Salary: How Much Do BSN Nurses Make?

-The American Association of Colleges of Nursing’s (AACN) most recent 2022 report found that the number of BSN-prepared nurses is at an all-time high of 71.7% of all RNs.
+The National Council of State Boards of Nursing's (NCSBN) most recent 2024 workforce report found that the number of BSN-prepared nurses is at an all-time high of 73% of all RNs.
 Most nurses, roughly 51.5%, now enter the workforce with a BSN or entry-level master’s degree.
-According to a 2022 survey by Medscape, there was a pretty big difference in pay between RNs who had their Bachelor’s degrees and those who did not.

 RN vs BSN Salary